Accenture/mercury-composable/guides/CHAPTER-2.md

 It would be ideal if we can write sequential code that does not block.
 Sequential code is much easier to write and read because it communicates the intent of the code clearly.

-Leveraging Java 21 virtual thread, Mercury 3.1 allows the developer to write code in a sequential manner.
+Leveraging Java 21 virtual thread, Mercury Composable allows the developer to write code in a sequential manner.
 When code in your function makes an RPC call to another service using the PostOffice's "request" API, it returns a Java Future object but the "Future" object itself is running in a virtual thread.
 This means when your code retrieves the RPC result using the "get" method, your code appears "blocked" while waiting for the response